Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 for there first game,
 but I gave myself a way bigger project even it being at the very early stage of me learning love2d and lua B-).

-It was terrible but exciting and ~~fun~~ _trilling_ but still verrry terrrriblee(sooo mannnny buggggs and errrorsss and issues and... arghh!!).

-Because this project was done entirely without a pc.
+Because this project was done entirely without a pc,
-There were very big issues like:
+there were very big issues like:

 -map editing
 -gamestates design